nickassafkirk/Cartel-Coffee/README.md

 [Shop page](assets/wireframes/CC_Shop.html_Wireframes.pdf)

-#### Mockups
+### Mockups
 ![Homepage screenshot](assets/images/Responsivescreenshotnew.png)

-### Surface
+## Surface

-#### Fonts ####
+### Fonts
 **General**
 Sans-serif fonts have been chosen site-wide for a minimilistic style, consistent with the companies interior decor and to improve legibility for site users.
 Font-size and line height are adjusted on different device sizes to ensure correct distribution of information and layout across all devices.
-Altering line height and text-padding on mobile devices aids navigation and touch-interaction on touch-screen devices.
+Adding additional line height and text-padding to clickable links on smaller screenwidths adds additional space between links to aid navigation and touch-interaction on touch-screen devices.

 **Logo & Title Fonts**
-The Bebas Neue font is used for the company logo and the carousel image titles.
+The Bebas Neue font is used for the company logo, carousel image titles and section headings.
 It was chosed because of it's bold appearance and clear readability.
 This font has been styled to be uppercase with a heavier font-weight than the body text to create recognisable branding and obvious visual impact for key site information.

 **Body Fonts**
 The Montserrat font was selected for the body text for it's slim, legible and professional appearance.
 A much lighter font-weight is used to reinforce an overall minimilistic style and to create contrast between branding text and headings.

 **Headings**
-Headings also utilise the Montserrat font but are styled with a heavier font-weight to reinforce a higher priority of importance than accompanying body text.
+Headings also utilise the Bebas Neue font to reinforce that section headings denote the start of key sections of information with a higher priority of importance than accompanying body text.

 **Additional Fonts**
-The Sans-serif font has been chosen as a fallback font if chosen fonts cannot be loaded.
+The Sans-serif font has been chosen as a fallback font if chosen fonts cannot be loaded from external resources.

-#### Colors ####
+### Colors
-Colors are used to increase contrast, visual impact, to indicate interactivity of elements and to improve readability across the site.
+Colors are used to increase contrast, visual impact and to improve readability across the site.
+A grey, blue and white color palette has been chosen to add a neutral professional and minimalistic site design and to appeal to a broad range of users.
+Specific section areas are styled with consisted coloring to reinforce the correlation between different areas of relevant content.
 Root variables were used to allow quick design changes to be made.
 The main colors used on this project are as follows:

+**custom: #212121;** This is the primary brand color a dark grey pantone used for the navbar, footer background and homepage section headings.
+**tealgrey: #343a40;** This is the secondary brand color used for page section headings and buttons.
+**logo: #333333;** This is a dark grey color used for the site's body text.
-    logo: #333333; used for body text
+**bg: #eeeeee;** used for body background, borders and outlines.
-    light: #dddddd; used for light text where dark backgrounds are used
+**light: #dddddd;** used for light text where dark backgrounds are used and contrast is needed to aid readability.
-    lighttrans: rgba(228, 228, 227, 0.95); used as div/container background colors for menu and contact pages
+**lighttrans: rgba(228, 228, 227, 0.95);** used as div/container background colors to highlight areas of specific information and to contrast background images and improve readability.
-    bg: #eeeeee; used for body background, borders and outlines
-    buttonblue: #07c5ff; used as primary button background color, link hover color and cta indicator
+**buttonblue: #07c5ff;** used as primary button background color upon hover or click to encourage click interaction and to indicate link interactivity and successful button submission.
-    alertorange: #f9c043; used as secondary call to action color when button blue clashes with background colors or images.
-    custom: #212121; used for navbar and footer background
-    tealgrey: #343a40; used for menu.html section headings and buttons.
+**alertorange: #f9c043;** used as secondary call to action color specifically for alerts.
+A bright call to action color was used to draw the user's eye to key information.
+The orange color does not adhere to the grey, blue, white color motif chosen for the project in order to communicate that the alert information is general information not specifically linked to the current page subject.

-    The rgba value of rgba(0,0,0, 0.(x)) was used throughout the site to create text-shadows and image masks promoting better contrast between text and background items and to create a highlight effect on hover.
+**rgba values** of rgba(0,0,0, 0.(x)) were used throughout the site to create text-shadows and image masks promoting better contrast between text and background items and to create a highlight effect on hover for clickable image tiles to show new users that these are clickable objects.

+**#fff:** White text has been used for titles and blocks of text where masks and overlays have been utilised where the "--light" color listed above did not provide adequate text and background contrast.

+**#1d1d1d:** This very dark grey color is used for the coffee menu section background.
+It was chosen to emulate a coffee pegboard that is popular in many contemporary cafes and specifically the menu that is depicted in the homepage carousel 1 image.
+A darker indent style border is used to create a sense of negative relief to further emmulate this pegboard style menu.

+### Use of colors:

 **Navigation colors:** Dark, muted header and footer colors are used to give a sense of space and contrast to the main and footer navigation.